anaybhutoria/Anay-s-studentprojects/FroggerSNES/README.md

-# This is a recreation of SEGA's Frogger Game but for Raspberry Pi
+# This is a recreation of SEGA's Frogger Game but adapted for Raspberry Pi

 ## Compling
 To compile the code you need to write "Make"